Welcome to Lightroom Quick Tip #5

-But, it’s much more advanced then “just” editing the tonal range.
+But, it’s much more advanced than “just” editing the tonal range.
 The Tone Curve gives you the precision and control that other tonal range sliders do not provide: like the Contrast & Clarity sliders.

-With the Tone Curve, you can control all 3 elements of your tonal range; the Highlights, Shadows AND Mid-tones (and the white and black points).
+With the Tone Curve, you can control all 3 elements of your tonal range; the Highlights, Shadows, AND Mid-tones (and the white and black points).

 But, you may be saying that the Contrast slider also adjusts all 3 parts of our tonal range.
 And you would be correct.

-Here is the BIG difference: the Tone Curve allows you to adjust your Highlights, Shadows and Mid-tones independently!
+Here is the BIG difference: the Tone Curve allows you to adjust your Highlights, Shadows, and Mid-tones independently!

-If you take a look at the Tone Curve you’ll see a grid with a line intersecting it.
+If you take a look at the Tone Curve, you’ll see a grid with a line intersecting it.
 The grid represents the White & Black points & the Highlights and Shadows.

-The linear line that runs from bottom left to top right is the “Curve” part of the Tone Curve.
+The linear line that runs from the bottom left to top right is the “Curve” part of the Tone Curve.

 By adding anchor points to that linear line, you can “curve” the adjustment and place it exactly where you want.

 If you add an anchor point in the center and drag it up, your image will get brighter.
-Drag it down and your image will get darker.
+Drag it down, and your image will get darker.

 This gives you the precision and control to add/remove contrast anywhere in your photos tonal range.

 The Tone Curve does much more than that, though.
 You can also control individual color channels, too (Red, Green, and Blue).
 This allows you to remove color casts, add contrast in a specific color channel or maybe add a particular color tint for creativity.